Review on Household Uses for Aluminum Foil - Does it Work?

 It is claimed that by using aluminum foil, it can solve this problem.

 The instruction says to place aluminum foil under the ironing board cover.
-The indirect and reflected heat from the foil will speed up and will smooth the wrinkles.
+The indirect and reflected heat from the foil will speed up and smooth the wrinkles.

 2. Starch Build Up on Iron